acse-srm3018/Handwritten_digit_recognition/README.md

-# Handwritten Digit Recognition using Machine Learning and Deep Learning
+# Handwritten Digit Recognition using Deep Learning

 Classification MNIST datasets using Convolutional Network and Keras libraries